 In order to obtain an expression for our effective viscosity, μ{eff} , given in eq.
 (8), a functional form for S needs to be obtained.
-To the authors' knowledge there are no analytical expressions available, so here we adopt a curve-fitting approach to obtain an approximate expression for S. We assume, subject to later confirmation of its generality, that $\ln(S)$ varies as a linear function of $\ln(1+\hat{x}1)$, so that:
+To the authors' knowledge there are no analytical expressions available, so here we adopt a curve-fitting approach to obtain an where A and C are the curve-fitting coefficients.
+(Note: In an early attempt to combine simplicity with accuracy, we started off assuming that $\ln(S)$ varied linearly with \hat{x}1 , but found that the fitted curves did not match the original data for S as well as the functional dependence described here.
+We are sure that other functional dependencies could be found that fit the available data as well, if not better.
+Indeed, if an analytical expression for S becomes available in the future, we would prefer to use this expression in obtaining the effective viscosity in our method.)